 Playing the crowd

-We saw groups ranging from the guitarist and singer in a dress and suspenders, with a tall skinny saxophonist who looked like Woody from Toy Story and a short saxophonist punk girl, to eight boys playing on a street corner mobbed by revelers, surrounded by chaos on Halloween.
+We saw bands ranging from the guitarist and singer in a dress and suspenders, with a tall skinny saxophonist who looked like Woody from Toy Story and a short saxophonist punk girl, to eight guys playing on a street corner, mobbed by Halloween night revellers.